srounce/inferenceql.nix/README.md

-# InferenceQL/nix
+# OpenGen/nix

-This repo holds Nix flake, modules, packages, and reusable utility Nix language code for use across the InferenceQL ecosystem.
+This repo holds Nix flake, modules, packages, and reusable utility Nix language code for use across the OpenGen ecosystem.

 ## Usage